ahmadalwareh/Python_Interview_Questions/questions/General Questions.md

 * A testing framework and sample test cases
 * Documentation templates and guidelines

 Skeleton code is often created for specific types of projects, such as web applications, command-line tools, or data science projects.
-There are many open-source skeleton code examples available online that you can use as a starting point for your own projects.
+There are many open-source skeleton code examples available online that you can use as a starting point for your projects.

 Using skeleton code can help you get started with a new project more quickly, and can provide a set of established best practices to follow as you develop your project.
 However, it's important to understand that skeleton code is only a starting point, and you will need to customize and adapt it to your specific needs as you develop your project.